Our Administration & Staff

 - Donna Tesler - Administrative Support

-email@example.com Beth has been working with kids with language and learning differences for 22 years.
+firstname.lastname@example.org Beth has been working with kids with language and learning differences for 26 years.
 A trained Speech-Language Pathologist, she graduated from Rutgers University with a dual Bachelor’s Degree in Speech-Language Pathology and Psychology.
 Beth went on for her Masters Degree in Speech-Language Pathology with minor focus in Audiology at New York University.
 She has worked in a wide variety of settings with a wide variety of populations, most recently in private practice which allowed her flexibility as a mother of four kids.
-This is Beth’s 5th year at Orchard Friends School, and she previously served as the school’s Director of Admissions, as well as Interim Head of School.
+This is Beth’s 8th year at Orchard Friends School.
+She previously served as the school’s Speech-Language Pathologist, Director of Admissions, as well as Interim Head of School.

 email@example.com Karen moved to New Jersey from the Lake George, NY region about 30 years ago.
 She was the Business Manager for a local Engineering/Architectural firm for thirteen years before coming to OFS in 2001.
 A firm believer in volunteerism, she served on the Advisory Board for the National Multiple Sclerosis Society for seven years where she chaired a sub-committee responsible for procuring donations and promotional items for over 5000 cyclists for the Annual MS 150 City to Shore Bike Tours.
 She was a board vice-president for a local shelter for battered woman and children; and the PTA Treasurer for several years at her children’s elementary school.
 As a mother who had two of her children struggle with learning difficulties in school she understands the needs and frustrations that other children and parents experience.
 Coupled with her management and fund raising experience she believes Orchard Friends School is the right place to be.